U.S. Elections

 Vote 1800

-President John Adams was facing re-election on tougher ground than his election.
-He had been controversial.
-His support of the Alien and Sedition Acts, which were his attempt to silence political opposition, had been met with resistance.
-Adams even used these acts against Jefferson's campaign!
-People were skeptical about motivating the new army to war against France after the French Revolution.
+President John Adams was facing a tough re-election battle.
+John Adams had been controversial presidency.
+His support of the Alien and Sedition Acts, which were his attempt to silence political opposition, had been met with serious resistance.
+John Adams even used these acts against Jefferson's campaign!
+Many voters were skeptical about using the new army to go to war against France after the French Revolution.
 The Federalists were also divided between supporting John Adams and Alexander Hamilton.
-Into the gap stepped the Democratic-Republican opposition through Thomas Jefferson.
+Into this gap stepped the Democratic-Republican opposition through Thomas Jefferson.
 After a slew of personal attacks between the candidates in their 1800 rematch, Jefferson prevailed.
 However, he did tie Aaron Burr in the electoral vote.
-Due to the tie between Thomas Jefferson and Aaron Burr, the House of Representatives elected Jefferson on the 36th ballot!
-This only happened after Alexander Hamilton, an old rival of Jefferson, decided that he didn't trust Aaron Burr to be President.
+Due to the tie between Thomas Jefferson and Aaron Burr, the House of Representatives was called upon to elect the president for the first time in U.S. history.
+After many tie votes, the House elected Jefferson on the 36th ballot!
+Alexander Hamilton, an old rival of Jefferson, decided that he didn't trust Aaron Burr to be President.
 He convinced some Congressmen not to vote, which broke the deadlock in favor of Jefferson.
-The twelfth amendment to the United States Constitution was ratified as a result to compel the President and Vice-President to be elected on tickets, rather than than the original system, where every elector voted for two candidates and the first place winner was President and the second place winner was Vice-President.
+Following the election, the twelfth amendment to the United States Constitution was ratified as a result to compel the President and Vice-President to be elected on tickets, rather than than the original system, where every elector voted for two candidates and the first place winner was President and the second place winner was Vice-President.

 UNITED STATES VOTES PERCENT ELECTORAL VOTE